The good news is that the best WiFi booster apps available are neither expensive nor difficult to use, as demonstrated by our top pick: NetSpot.

 Just like WiFi Manager, WiFi Analyzer is a simple utility for quick discovery of nearby WiFi networks.
 It can be downloaded from Microsoft Store and works on all versions of the Windows 10 operating system.
 What WiFi Analyzer lacks in terms of functionality is compensated by its well-designed user interface.
 We recommend WiFi Analyzer for quickly discovering which WiFi channels in your area are overused and which are cluttered the least.

 Wireshark is a free and open source packet analyzer used by network administrators and other IT professionals for network troubleshooting and analysis.
 It supports a number of communication protocols besides WiFi, and it runs on virtually all modern operating systems.
 Wireshark is a complex tool designed to solve complex issues.
 If you’re a regular home user, you may find it too difficult to use even with the help of various online tutorials.
 What’s more, to use Wireshark to its maximum potential, you need to have a compatible WiFi card that supports all Wireshark’s network analysis modes.

 Acrylic is a free Wi-Fi network scanner for Windows capable of scanning 802.11/a/b/g/n/ac networks on 2.4 and 5Ghz wireless frequencies.
 The tool lists wireless networks with all details such as encryption, channel, and MAC address, conveniently drawing signal and strength level graphs to provide you with an easy-to-understand graphical overview of the wireless activity around you.

-With a capable WiFi booster app, you can greatly increase the performance of your home router and the strength of your wireless connection.
+With a capable WiFi booster app, you can greatly increase the performance of your home router and the strength of your wireless connection without a WiFi enhancer.
 Even an older, less powerful router can surprise you with its range and stability when placed in the ideal location with a WiFi analysis and surveillance tool such as NetSpot.